xpack/xpm-liquid-ts/README.md

 This section is intended for those who want to use this module in their own projects.

-The `@xpack/xpm-liquid` module can be imported in both TypeScript and JavaScript Node.js code.
+The `@xpack/xpm-liquid` module can be imported into both TypeScript and JavaScript Node.js code.

 In TypeScript and ECMAScript modules, use `import`: